 Forest bathing

 Mindfully immersing yourself in nature can be a transformative experience.
-Forest bathing, or shinrin yoku, is the Japanese practice of finding calm and quiet among the trees through observation and deep breathing.
-Every month, the University of Washington in Seattle partners with Cascadia Forest Therapy, a nonprofit dedicated to the practice of forest bathing, to offer forest bathing sessions in the university’s arboretum.
+Forest bathing, or shinrin yoku, is the Japanese practice of finding calm and quiet among the trees.
+The practice emphasizes observation and deep breathing.
+Every month, the University of Washington in Seattle partners with Cascadia Forest Therapy to offer forest bathing sessions in the university’s arboretum.
 The organization also offers private forest bathing sessions.

-For an immersive multi-day forest bathing experience, consider Holman Health Connections’ annual Olympic Park backpacking and camping retreat, which tours the waterfalls, rivers, and beaches of this wild and rugged national park.
-Not only do the guides integrate yoga and meditation, they facilitate the practice of forest bathing within the majestic old-growth temperate rainforests.
-Elsewhere in the state, Skamania Lodge in the scenic Columbia River Gorge offers a self-guided loop trail for forest bathing within its surrounding woods.
+For an immersive multi-day forest bathing experience, consider Holman Health Connections’ annual Olympic Park backpacking and camping retreat.
+Tour waterfalls, rivers, and beaches of this rugged national park.
+Guides integrate yoga, meditation, and forest bathing within the majestic old-growth temperate rain forests.
+Elsewhere in the state, Skamania Lodge in the Columbia River Gorge offers a self-guided loop trail for forest bathing.

 Yoga

-Unroll your yoga mat in a windowed studio overlooking the Orcas Island shoreline at Doe Bay Resort and Retreat in the San Juans.
-The 38-acre resort holds guided yoga retreats throughout the year, and the property boasts plenty of amenities to enhance relaxation.
-The sauna and hot tubs are ensconced along a craggy bluff among towering trees, and the organic garden provides produce for the Doe Bay Cafe.
-As a bonus, Shearwater Kayak Tours departs Doe Bay twice daily on guided sea kayak tours during the summer.
-Guests can choose from cabins, yurts, domes, or campsites.
+Unroll your yoga mat in a studio overlooking the Orcas Island shoreline at Doe Bay Resort and Retreat in the San Juans.
+The 38-acre resort holds yoga retreats throughout the year, and the property boasts plenty of amenities to enhance relaxation.
+The sauna and hot tubs are ensconced along a craggy bluff among towering trees, and the organic garden provides produce for the cafe.

 Meditation and Mindfulness